sinProject-Inc/sinpro-dev/docs/10-company-information/30-services.md

 ## Developer Space

-You can tour the space we are developing.
+You can tour the space we use for development.
 You can visit for up to 4 hours a month.
 Only for members.

 - [¥11,000 per Month](https://buy.stripe.com/9AQ29bcR15fFgEg146)